 Periodically exporting transaction, subscription, or customer data is a common use case.
 When possible, we recommend using the built-in Export functions inside Chargify to generate reports and download the data.
 This can often be much faster and can significantly lower your API usage.

-If you have too many slowed requests, or your individual account queue gets too full with too many concurrent requests, you’ll likely receive an HTTP “429 Too Many Requests” response code with a message:
+If you have too many slowed requests, or your individual account queue gets too full with too many concurrent requests, you’ll likely receive an HTTP “429 Too Many Requests” response code with a message and a reference code:

 Your request was denied due to a usage violation.
 You can track this request with support by referencing …